 Memrise has a pretty flexible content-limited trial that allows you to try a good amount of material before signing up for a subscription.
 Check out our Memrise review below if you’d like to know more.

 4. Pimsleur – best way to learn everyday phrases as a beginner

 If you’re new to learning Spanish you’re probably excited to begin speaking and having conversations.
 Unfortunately, most apps won’t teach you any interesting or useful phrases until you reach the intermediate or advanced levels of proficiency.
 Many users end up feeling discouraged after they spend hours studying only to learn phrases like “I have a potato and I like to read”.

-Pimsleur is the perfect app for beginners to learn useful everyday phrases.
+Pimsleur (our review here) is the perfect app for beginners to learn useful everyday phrases.
 The lessons are audio-based and generally take about 30 minutes to complete.
 A narrator introduces you to conversational dialogues then walks you through each part, asking you to repeat aloud after the native speaker and frequently quizzing you on previously learned material.

 We like Pimsleur because it’s the quickest way to become conversationally fluent in a language.
 In fact, after the very first lesson (30 minutes) you’ll be able to approach someone, ask if they understand English and tell them you don’t understand their language.

 There are also quite a bit of extras available for Premium subscribers, such as audio-enabled flashcards, transcripts and helpful practice activities.
 Pimsleur’s audio-enabled transcripts are the most useful Premium feature in our opinion, since they make it easy to return to previously learned material for a quick review.

 Pimsleur offers five Units for Spanish, each of which contains 30 individual audio Lessons.
 Users are encouraged to complete one Lesson per day, meaning Pimsleur’s entire Spanish course has five months’ worth of study material.